Jack1q/Conway-Game-of-Life/README.md

 # Conway-Game-of-Life
-This is my console implementation of John Conway's Game of Life cellular automation.
-I was inspired to write this after hearing about his recent death.
+This is my console implementation of John Conway's Game of Life cellular automata

 Generation of cells is dictated by these simple rules:
 1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.